cs-uob/COMS20012/docs/exercises/EXERCISES5.md

 ## A brief history of Operating Systems

 1. Look at the photo in first lecture videos.
-Identify the person and present and read about them (check the caption in the slides).
+Identify the persons and read about them (check the caption in the slides).
 2. Computing was a very feminine profession in its early days.
 It changed in the 70s.
 Read about this.

 ## OS structure